-4.1 Standing Waves and Traveling Waves
+1.04.3.1 Standing Waves and Traveling Waves

-Many papers document that there is no real boundary between free oscillation and surface wave measurements.
-For example, early free oscillation papers that discuss great-circle surface wave dispersion actually discuss free oscillation peak shifts (e.g. Roult and Romanowicz, 1984).
-Studying long-period surface waves, Souriau and Souriau (1983) found a plate-subduction related degree 2 anomaly in the transition zone that was similar to that of Masters et al. (1982) using their mode approach.
+Surface waves provide a rich data set to explore Earth's crust and upper mantle as well as seismic sources on a multitude of scales (see Romanowicz, 2002 for a comprehensive review).
+Many papers document that there is no real boundary between free-oscillation and surface wave measurements.
+For example, early free-oscillation papers that discuss great-circle surface wave dispersion actually discuss free-oscillation peak shifts (e.g., Roult and Romanowicz, 1984).
+Studying long-period surface waves, Souriau and Souriau (1983) found a plate subduction-related degree 2 anomaly in the transition zone that was similar to that of Masters et al. (1982) using their mode approach.
 In fact, surface wave theory on the spherical Earth can be understood as a high-frequency approximation of mode theory.
 As mentioned in the mode section, the motion of standing waves on a sphere is expressed in spherical harmonics.
-At epicentral distance Δ , standing waves along a source-receiver great circle are described by zonal harmonics where the Legendre polynomials $P{\ell}(\cos \Delta)$ are the relevant terms (Figure 29).
-In the high-frequency or high- l asymptotic expansion, this term is approximated by cosines which are the relevant terms of traveling waves (e.g. Jordan, 1978; Aki and Richards, 1980, 2002; Romanowicz and Roult, 1986):
+At epicentral distance $\Delta_i$ standing waves along a source-receiver great circle are described by zonal harmonics where the Legendre polynomials $P{\ell}(\cos \Delta)$ are the relevant terms (Figure 29).
+In the high-frequency or high- $\ell$ asymptotic expansion, this term is approximated by cosines which are the relevant terms of traveling waves (e.g., Aki and Richards, 1980, 2002; Jordan, 1978; Romanowicz and Roult, 1986) to zeroth order in $1/\ell$ (see Romanowicz, 1987, for higher-order expansion):